keithasaurus/koda-validate/README.md

 assert asyncio.run(short_string_validator.validate_async("async")) == Valid("async")
 ```

+Synchronous validators can be used in both async and sync contexts.
+So while this Validator works in async mode,
-This example isn't particularly helpful because we aren't doing any asynchronous IO.
-It would be much more
-useful if we were doing something like querying a database:
+it isn't yielding any benefit for IO.
+It would be much more useful if we were doing something like querying a database
+asynchronously:
 ```python
 import asyncio
 from koda_validate import *